TencentBlueKing/bk-sops/en_docs/develop/tag_usage_dev.md

   - `pubKey`: crypto public key
   - `disabled`: set whether this component is disabled.
   - `canUseVar`: whether global variables can be used, which defaults to true
+  - `textareaMode`: When entering a password manually, the form type is textarea and the default is false
   - `value`: the encrypted password value

 **Methods**